kstenerud/concise-encoding/ce-structure.md

 #### Validation

-Values must be validated by the codec for:
+All decoded values must be validated for the following before being passed to the application:

  * [Global limits](#user-controllable-limits)
  * Content rules (based on type)